 Automakers’ Lax Attitude

 The reports of these sudden fires and automakers’ lax response have been part of a disturbing trend in the automotive industry.
-Advocates say car manufacturers are downplaying reports of serious safety issues in their vehicles portraying serious problems such as carbon monoxide poisoning and fire as “service” issues in an effort to avoid a costly recall.
+Advocates say car manufacturers are downplaying reports of serious safety issues in their vehicles portraying serious problems such as carbon monoxide poisoning and fire as “service” issues to avoid a costly recall.

 Safety advocates are saying this practice has grown more common in recent years.
 Ford Explorers, which have been linked to 1,000 complaints of carbon monoxide poisoning including several injuries have also yet to be recalled.
 Ford has agreed to fix the issue for free if customers have “concerns,” but it has refused to issue a formal recall.